anlutro/laravel-validation/README.md

 It can also be cast to a string via `(string) $exception` which will render each validation error on one line.

+#### Model Validation
+Use model events to validate your models automatically.
+Assuming 'MyValidator' is an instance of anlutro\LaravelValidation\Validator and 'MyModel' is a valid Eloquent model, you can do the following for as many models as you like:

+    use anlutro\LaravelValidation\ModelValidator;
+    ModelValidator::register('MyValidator', 'MyModel');

+What this does behind the scenes:

+    public static function register($validator, $model)
+	{
+		$validator = \Illuminate\Support\Facades\App::make($validator);
+		\Illuminate\Support\Facades\Event::subscribe(new ModelValidator($validator, $model));
+	}

+This will validate creates and updates separately, so you can use `getCreateRules` and `getUpdateRules` as you normally would.

+Validation of deletes may be coming later.

 ## Contact
 Open an issue on GitHub if you have any problems or suggestions.